facebookresearch/ParlAI/docs/source/observations.rst

     }

 You can add additional fields to provide task-specific metadata.
-However, wherever possible, it can be good to stick to using the base fields to enable greater ease of multi-tasking between datasets.
+However, note that

+    - models trained on specific fields won't easily transfer to other tasks
+    - none of the existing models will take advantage of that field
+    - multitasking on different tasks will be more difficult to implement

-For example, the default SQuAD task for ParlAI does not include the "answer_starts", and we include a model (DrQA) which has the functionality to find the index of the labels on its own when the index is not provided.
+For example, the default SQuAD task for ParlAI does not include the "answer_starts", and we include a model (DrQA) which has the functionality to find the index of the labels on its own.
 This allows that agent to also be trained on different tasks which contain the answer in the introductory text (such as some bAbI tasks) which do not provide "answer_starts".